BritBox: South Africa

-On 27 July 2021, BBC and ITV set 6 August 2021 as the launch date for the platform, with the service priced at R99.99 per month, R999.90 per year, and a 7-day free trial.
+On 27 July 2021, the BBC and ITV set 6 August 2021 as the launch date for the platform, with the service priced at R99.99 per month, R999.90 per year, and a 7-day free trial.
 It launched on 6 August 2021.

 Nordic countries

 On 14 December 2021, BritBox International announced a distribution partnership with C More (TV 2 would be the distributor in Norway), bringing the service to C More and TV2 subscribers in the Nordic countries of Sweden, Finland, Denmark, and Norway from early 2022.
-Users in these countries can signup directly to BritBox through its website.
+Users in these countries can sign up directly to BritBox through its website.
 The service launched on 28 April 2022 in the four countries.
 In Denmark, the service is included in all C More subscription packages.
 In Finland, the service is available to subscribers to C More, C More Hockey and C More Total+.
 In Sweden, the service is available to subscribers of C More Standard or of a higher package.

 Technical requirements

 BritBox is only available to residents of Australia, Canada, Denmark, Finland, Norway, South Africa, Sweden, the United Kingdom and the United States.
-Canadian and US residents can use BritBox in only each other's countries (with differences in show availability due to rights restrictions).
+Canadian and US residents can use BritBox in each other's countries (with differences in show availability due to rights restrictions).
 Users in the four Nordic countries can use the service throughout the European Union.
-The UK, Australian and South African service can only be accessed in that country.
+Users of the UK, Australian and South African services can only access BritBox in their own country.